oVirt/ovirt-site/source/feature/gluster-hooks-management.html.md

 *   Manually create one or more hooks in the RHS servers from its back-end.
 *   Click on "Clusters" and select a <Cluster>
 *   Click on the "Gluster Hooks" sub-tab which will list all the hooks in the cluster.
-*   Select any disabled Hook and click on "Enable"
+*   Select any disabled Hook and click to "Enable"
+*   Select any enabled Hook and click to "Disable"

 '' Expected Results: ''

-1. Enable button/option should be seen (for disabled hooks) when viewing the list of hooks
+1. Enable button should be seen (for disabled hooks) when viewing the list of hooks and Disable button should be seen (for enabled hooks) when viewing the list of hooks
-2. Should be able to click on enable button/option so that the hook is enabled on all nodes in the cluster
+2. Should be able to click on Enable/Disable button so that the hook gets Enabled/Disabled on all nodes in the cluster
-3. Event message should be generated for the above action
-4. The status of the Hook should now be changed to "Enabled"

-**\1**

-*   Create and Enable one or more hooks using the step [3] in Setup
-*   Click on "Clusters" and select a <Cluster>
-*   Click on the "Gluster Hooks" sub-tab and it lists the hooks in the cluster
-*   Select any Hook and click on "Disable"

-'' Expected Results: ''

-1. Disable button should be seen (for enabled hooks) when viewing the list of hooks
-2. Should get a confirmation pop-up window
+3. Should get a confirmation pop-up window during Disable hooks
-3. Event message should be generated for the above action
+4. Event message should be generated for the above actions
-4. The status of the Hook should now be changed to "Disabled"
+5. The status of the Hook should get updated accordingly

 **\1**